waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategy: Return to New Bark Town
 - HOW: Route 30 path (8, 49) -> (7, 49) -> (7, 50) -> (7, 51) -> (7, 52) -> (7, 53) -> (6, 53).
 - Prep: Heal at Cherrygrove Pokemon Center (29, 3).
-Anticipate rival battle at eastern exit.
+Anticipate rival battle at eastern exit of Cherrygrove City.